IMMM-SFA/wang-etal_2023_erl/README.md

 ## Journal reference

 Wang, L., & Li, D. (2021).
 Decipher the sensitivity of urban canopy air temperature to anthropogenic heat flux with a forcing-feedback framework.
-Journal of Climate, to be submitted.
+Journal of Climate, in preparation.

 ## Code reference

-Linying Wang.
-(2021).
-IMMM-SFA-URBAN_GREEN_ROOF_CESM2 (1.0).
-Zenodo. https://doi.org/10.5281/zenodo.4482784

 ## Data reference